-If you have decided to study abroad during a different semester, or if you have decided not to study abroad, you must tell the Office of Off Campus Studies.
-If you do not alert the Office of Off Campus Studies to your changed plans, you will be unable to register for your semester at Gettysburg.
+If you have decided to study abroad during a different semester, or if you have decided not to study abroad, you must tell the Center for Global Education.
+If you do not alert the Center for Global Education to your changed plans, you will be unable to register for your semester at Gettysburg.

 Course Approval Process+

 When you applied to your study abroad program, you submitted a Course Approval Form on-line that outlined what courses you hope to take abroad.
 For some students, the courses you have listed will be the courses you take abroad.
 For others, and perhaps the majority of students, you will end up taking only a few of the courses you listed on your Course Approval Form.